-Regulatory pressure for deeper energy and demand savings from demand-side projects is driving interest in new ways to capture all feasible opportunities.
-An emerging construct in this landscape is integrated demand-side management (IDSM).
+Regulatory, societal and financial pressures to achieve deeper energy savings is driving interest in new ways to capture all feasible opportunities.
+A promising construct is integrated demand-side management, also known as IDSM.

-Impact evaluation within this construct is challenging because it encompasses a broad set of measures and activities with interactions that must be teased out and properly attributed.
+Impact evaluation within this construct creates new challenges because IDSM encompasses a broad set of measures and activities with interactions that must be teased out and properly attributed.

 Southern California Edison.
 Analyzed IDSM developments in other states and jurisdictions to prospect for early lessons and opportunities.